Discovery of a significant amount of ice under the surface of Mars

 During research carried out in 2007, researchers discovered massive deposits up to 2.5 km deep.
 Some data indicated the presence of ice, but at the time it was not excluded that it was rather deposits of dust, volcanic ash or sediment.
 New recordings made by Mars Express now confirm the hypotheses put forward in 2007.

-The buried ice in this region could prove interesting for future manned missions to Mars.
+The buried ice in this region might prove interesting for future manned missions to Mars.
 These need water and should land near the equator, far from the polar ice caps.
 “Unfortunately, these deposits are covered in hundreds of meters of dust, making them inaccessible at least for the next few decades,” said ESA’s Colin Wilson.

 © 2024 Belga Newsbriefing.
 All rights of reproduction and representation reserved.
 All information reproduced in this section (dispatches, photos, logos) is protected by intellectual property rights held by Belga Newsbriefing.
 Therefore, none of this information may be reproduced, modified, rebroadcast, translated, commercially exploited or reused in any way without the prior written consent of Belga Newsbriefing.